 Hard to say.
-Having bought this house and piece of land, I am going to fulfil a very old and huge dream and I am really happy that I have not let go of that dream.
-So I can offer motivating you to not let go of your deapest dreams..
+Having bought this house and piece of land, I have fulfilled a very old and huge dream and I am really happy that I have not let go of that dream.
+So I can offer motivating you to not let go of your deapest dreams :-)

-If you like to sing and or are a spiritually intersted person: every morning, we have a meditative meeting in the garden with friends.
+If you are a spiritually intersted person: on some mornings, often on the weekends, we have a meditative meeting in the garden with friends and neighbours.
 We sing spiritual songs from different traditions, read texts or sit in silence.
-We started doing this Easter 2020, and since then meet every morning.
 It is a beautiful start into the day.

 Step by step, we want to empty and clean some spaces such as the big barn, which are filled with lots of things we don´t need (and a lot of it cannot really be reused).
 So we can always do some trips to the local waste management authorities to drop old wood, metal, old tires, rubbish etc. Other things we take pictures of and offer them on ebay, so they are not wasted.

-We do have wifi in the house, so if you sleeo in the caravan, you might have to sit in the kitchen or living room to go online.
+You can use our kitchen/bathroom/living room in the house.
+We do have wifi in the house, so if you sleep in the caravan, you might have to sit in our living room or office space to use wifi.

 Food - one of us is vegetarian who insists on organic food, the other one is a meat eater who eats almost everything.

 Mostly we cook vegetarian, and sometimes my boyfriend will make some meat.
 And sometimes we don´t cook.

 Our place is quite big, 3 hectares of nature, and it offers a wonderful view into the landscape.
 You can go for nice hikes through the forests or just hang in a hammock and enjoy the silence.

 Bad Belzig is a small town with about 10000 inhabitants.
 There is an old castle to visit, and for those who like spa experience, there is a thermal bath with hot pools and sauna´s.